MoMa: A Modular Deep Learning Framework for Material Property Prediction: Experimental Details

 For the Adaptive Module Composition (AMC) algorithm, we set the number of nearest neighbors ($K$ in \cref{eq:knn}) to 5.
 For the optimization problem formulated in \cref{eq:opt}, we utilize the CPLEX optimizer from the cvxpy package~\citep{cvxpy}.
 AMC is applied separately for each random split of the downstream tasks to avoid data leakage.

 \paragraph{Computational Cost} Experiments are conducted on NVIDIA A100 80 GB GPUs.
 During the module training stage, training time ranges from 30 to 300 GPU hours, depending on the dataset size.
 While this training process is computationally expensive, it is a one-time investment, as the trained models are stored in \name \ Hub as reusable material knowledge modules.
 Downstream fine-tuning requires significantly less compute, ranging from 2 to 8 GPU hours based on the dataset scale.
 The full module and adapter module require similar training time; however, the adapter module greatly reduces memory consumption during training.
+The time cost of AMC is discussed in \cref{sec: AMC_efficiency}.